rgolang/rgo/README.md

 ## Execution Model & Core Semantics

-It is a **identifier-driven, definition-oriented, continuation-passing language**.
+It is a **identifier-driven, definition-oriented, definition before use, static single assignment, expression-less, continuation-passing language**.
 Programs are built from two fundamental actions:

 - **defining identifiers for values**, and